benzouye/acf-openstreetmap/README.md

 - Download ZIP file from GitHub repository.
 - Extract files into your WordPress /wp-content/plugins/ directory
 - In the WordPress extensions dashboard, activite this plugin
-- From now, when creating a new custom field in ACF you'll have an "OpenStreetMap" type choice
+- From now, when creating a new custom field with ACF plugin you'll have an "OpenStreetMap" type choice in "Content" group

 ## Use OpenStreetMap field type
 When choosing "OpenStreetMap" field type in ACF dashboard, you can define :